 In fine art, the term ‘landscape’ – from the Dutch word ‘landscape’, a patch of ground – describes any painting or drawing whose “principal subject” is the portrayal of a scenic view.
 Such scenery encompasses meadows, hills, mountains, valleys, trees, rivers, forests, coastal views and seascapes.
 The view depicted may be that of a real place, or it may be an imaginary or idealized scene.

-Use Annotate or another extension that can edit PDF’s.
+Use Annotate, Kami, or another extension that can edit PDF’s.
 Circle the 5 differences in Klimt’s painting titled, “The Kiss”.
 Screenshot when you are done.
-10 minutes before the end of class upload your answers to your class Padlet with your name.

 Let’s Discover the artist EDVARD MUNCH!!!
 (Pronounced “Moonk”, not Munch)